-- 16. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
-Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - 17.
-Close dump valves and refit the dust cap onto the drain outlet.
+- 15. Completely drain the waste water holding tanks at an approved waste disposal site.
+Drain the sewage (black) tank first so the following waste water can rinse any waste solids from the dump outlet and sewage drain hose. - 16.
+Close waste tank drain valves and refit the dust cap onto the sewage drain outlet.
 This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.